Lattice-QCD Calculations of TMD Soft Function Through Large-Momentum Effective Theory

---- We thank Xu Feng, Jianhui Zhang and Yong Zhao for valuable discussions.
+--- We thank Xu Feng, Yuan Li, Shi-Cheng Xia, Jianhui Zhang and Yong Zhao for valuable discussions.
 We thank the CLS Collaboration for sharing the lattice ensembles used to perform this study.
 The LQCD calculations were performed using the Chroma software suite~\cite{Edwards:2004sx}.
-The numerical calculation is supported by Chinese Academy of Science CAS Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDC01040100, Center for HPC of Shanghai Jiao Tong University, HPC Cluster of ITP-CAS, and Jiangsu Key Lab for NSLSCS.
+The numerical calculation is supported by Chinese Academy of Science CAS Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDC01040100, HPC Cluster of ITP-CAS, and Jiangsu Key Lab for NSLSCS.
+The setup for numerical simulations was conducted on the $\pi$ 2.0 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.
 J.~Hua is supported by NSFC under grant No. 11735010 and 11947215.
 Y.-S. Liu is supported by National Natural Science Foundation of China under grant No.11905126.
-M.~Schlemer and A.~Sch\"afer were supported by the cooperative research center CRC/TRR-55 of DFG.
+M.~Schlemmer and A.~Sch\"afer were supported by the cooperative research center CRC/TRR-55 of DFG.
 P. Sun is supported by Natural Science Foundation of China under grant No. 11975127 as well as Jiangsu Specially Appointed Professor Program.
 W. Wang is supported in part by Natural Science Foundation of China under grant No. 11735010, 11911530088, by Natural Science Foundation of Shanghai under grant No. 15DZ2272100.
 Q.-A. Zhang is supported by the China Postdoctoral Science Foundation and the National Postdoctoral Program for Innovative Talents (Grant No. BX20190207).

 \begin{widetext}